-O'Kelly E. McWilliams, III called the meeting to order and welcomed everyone to the February 11, 2021 meeting of the Administration and Personnel Committee.
+O'Kelly E. McWilliams, III called the meeting to order and welcomed everyone to the February 16, 2021 meeting of the Virginia Retirement System Board of Trustees.

-Mr. McWilliams noted that given the current circumstances related to COVID-19, the Committee is unable to meet in person and, therefore, is using electronic means to hold the meeting.
-The meeting is being held in accordance with § 2.2-3708(A)(3) of the Code of Virginia and Chapter 56 of the 2020 Special Session I Acts of Assembly as they relate to conducting business during the pandemic.
+Mr. McWilliams noted that given the current circumstances related to COVID-19, the Board is unable to meet in person and, therefore, is using electronic means to hold the meeting.
+The meeting is being held in accordance with § 2.2-3708(A)(3) of the Code of Virginia and § 4-0.01 of Chapter 56 of the 2020 Special Session I Acts of Assembly as they relate to conducting business during the pandemic.

-Next, Mr. McWilliams took attendance with the following roll call:
+Next, Mr. McWilliams took attendance with the following roll call of each of the trustees\:

-Mr. Garrett: Here Mr. Harris: Here Mr. Montgomery: Here Ms. Seward: Here Mr. McWilliams: Here
+Mr. Bell: Here Mr. Disharoon: Here Mr. Garrett: Here Dr. Gooden: Here Mr. Harris: Here Mr. Montgomery: Here Ms. Seward: Here Mr. McWilliams: Here